‘Dallas’ Reunion 2027 — Is It Happening?

 Would a Dallas reunion disappoint people?

 Dallas aired from 1978-1991 and is considered one of the most influential TV shows ever on pop culture.
 Although no original episodes have been shot since, it has remained a regular feature on many station's schedules.
-But Henderson said he's not sure if Dallas would work today.
-“I don't want to see old John Ross Ewing III,” he told a journalist (Henderson turned 44 in October).
-“Everyone’s going to have different vision of what the character is like, so to have that materialize is going to disappoint most people,” he added.
+But Howard said she's not sure if Dallas would work today.
+“I don't want to see old Donna Culver Krebbs,” she told a journalist (Howard turned 82 in January).
+“Everyone’s going to have different vision of what the character is like, so to have that materialize is going to disappoint most people,” she added.

 Still hoping for a Dallas movie?

-In a recent interview, Lesley-Anne Down (who played Stephanie Rogers) said she can't imagine a Dallas reunion hitting the big screen.
+In a recent interview, Mitch Pileggi (who played Harris Ryland since 2012) said he can't imagine a Dallas reunion hitting the big screen.
 “I'd rather people go, ‘Oh, please!
 Please!’ than ‘I can't believe you did that.
 It was horrible.’”

-Co-star Julie Gonzalo (who played Pamela Rebecca Barnes since 2012) has also previously explained, “It would be terrible to do something and have it not be good,”.
+Co-star Linda Gray (who played Sue Ellen Ewing) has also previously explained, “It would be terrible to do something and have it not be good,”.
 “It was so terrific ...
 If we did a Dallas movie and it sucked, then it would, you know, blemish it.”

-On the subject of whether there could be a Dallas film, Barbara Carrera stated : “I think it's a bit of a case of ‘the book is better than the movie’.”
+On the subject of whether there could be a Dallas film, Priscilla Presley stated : “I think it's a bit of a case of ‘the book is better than the movie’.”

 What about a Dallas reboot?